20 IRA Mistakes to Avoid

 16) Not Being Strategic About Required Minimum Distributions

 Required minimum distributions from Traditional IRAs, which start post-age 70 1/2, are the bane of many affluent retirees' existences, triggering tax bills they'd rather not pay.
 But such investors can, at a minimum, take advantage of RMD season to get their portfolios back into line, selling highly appreciated shares to meet the RMDs and reducing their portfolios' risk levels at the same time.
-This article discusses how to tie RMDs in with year-end portfolio maintenance.
+This article discusses how to use RMDs to upgrade your portfolio.

 17) Not Reinvesting Unneeded RMDs